-The soil conditions at the location of the proposed new streets at Kinder West, Unit 7 in San Antonio, Texas were obtained from six borings drilled to a depth of 6 feet each.
+The soil conditions at the location of the proposed new streets at Cantera Hills, Unit 4 in San Antonio, Texas were obtained from drilling five borings to a depth of 12 feet each.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-- The results of our exploration, laboratory testing and engineering evaluation indicate the underlying shallow clays and marl to limestone are moderately plastic to highly plastic in character.
-Potential vertical movements on the order of 1 1⁄2 to 1 3⁄4 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
-Cut and fill information is not available for our review at this time.
-Based on the field and laboratory test results, the final street subgrade is anticipated to be in the (a) Brown Clay or (b) Marl / Limestone subgrades.
-The final pavement subgrade should be observed and delineated by InTEC for different subgrade conditions. - At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
-Pavement section recommendations for Local type streets are presented. - Ground water was not encountered in the borings at the time of drilling.
+The results of our exploration, laboratory testing and engineering evaluation indicate the underlying shallow clays at this site are moderately plastic to highly plastic in character.
+Potential vertical movements on the order of 1 1⁄2 to 3 inches were estimated.

+The proposed pavements at this site may be supported by flexible pavement sections.

+- Cut and fill information is not available for our review at this time. - Sandy Clay or Marl / Limestone subgrades are anticipated.
+Soil conditions in between the borings may be different from what is shown in the boring logs.
+In addition, proposed cut and fill may also change the final pavement subgrade. - At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised. - Pavement section recommendations for Local type streets are presented. - Ground water was not encountered in the borings at the time of drilling.